The EDGE Language: Extended General Einsums for Graph Algorithms: Case Studies: Graph Algorithms (and Beyond!) in

-Here we begin with push-\bfs{} (Equation~\eqref{eqn:rbfs}) and specify a loop order mapping choice where $s$ is in the outer loop nest and $d$ is in the inner loop nest.
-The derivable pull-\bfs{} (Equation~\eqref{eqn:pullbfs}) can be combined with a loop order mapping choice where $d$ is in the outer loop nest and $s$ is in the inner loop nest.
-This corresponds to an implementation that iterates through each unvisited vertex ($\neg P$), determines if it has parents in the frontier and adds itself to the output frontier ($F_{i+1}$) if so.
+In a similar vein, through commutation, reassociation, and applying a specific mapping choice, we derive pull-\bfs{} (Cascade~\ref{cascade:pullbfs}) from push-\bfs{} (Cascade~\ref{cascade:rbfs})~\cite{Beamer:2012:DBS}.
+In this cascade, we begin with push-\bfs{} (Cascade~\ref{cascade:rbfs}) and specify a loop order mapping choice where $s$ is in the outer loop nest and $d$ is in the inner loop nest.
+The derivable pull-\bfs{} (Cascade~\ref{cascade:pullbfs}) can be combined with a loop order mapping choice where $d$ is in the outer loop nest and $s$ is in the inner loop nest.
+This corresponds to an implementation that iterates through each unvisited vertex ($\neg P$), determines if it has parents in the frontier, and adds itself to the output frontier ($F_{i+1}$) if so.